- A Plague Tale: Innocence

 Hollow Knight is, without a doubt, my favorite indie game of the last decade.
 It's a near-flawless Metroidvania set in a world brimming with character, lore, and places to explore.
 It's an incredible game that I've played to completion on both PC and Switch; that's how much I love it.

-There are tons of things to see and do, several abilities to unlock, and a multitude of items to find to make your journey easier or to unlock previously barred-off areas.
+There are tons of things to see and do, several abilities to unlock, and many items to find to make your journey easier or to unlock previously barred-off areas.
 True to the Metroidvania genre, Hollow Knight is an endless treat to play.

 This Metroidvania is the best of the modern bunch, and it even has some Souls-like elements thrown in, too.
 It's truly an indie masterpiece, and I highly recommend it.

-Minecraft Dungeons is an action RPG in the same vein as Diablo and Titan Quest.
+Minecraft Dungeons is an action RPG similar to Diablo and Titan Quest.
 It lacks the depth and nuance of those giants, but that's okay.
 Think of Dungeons as a way to dip your toes into the ARPG genre with the familiarity of the Minecraft universe.

-You'll be exploring, finding loot, and defeating hordes of enemies on your adventure, and there's plenty of replay value with higher difficulties (which offer better loot).
+You'll be exploring, finding loot, and defeating hordes of enemies on your adventure, and there's plenty of replay value with greater difficulties (which offer better loot).

 Once again, our pals over at Windows Central have extensive coverage of this game, and they've worked hard to provide everyone who plays Dungeons with solid guides.
 Be sure to start with the ultimate guide if you're going to try out this ARPG.

 The Minecraft universe now has an ARPG to its name.
 While lacking the robustness and depth of the classics that preceded it, Dungeons is a great way to introduce yourself or someone else to the endless pursuit of loot.